gadget78/xahl-node/README.md

 setup will go through a series of questions (in blue) and output all info along the way

-one of the questions, for example, is to enter IPs that will form a "allow list" which you do one at a time, once finished, submit a blank entry to move on.
+one of the questions in the setup, for example, is to enter IPs that will form a "allow list" which you do one at a time, once finished, submit a blank entry to move on.

-when setup is finished asking questions, and outputting progress, it will give a some info on how to check its working with the IP or URls that now in use.
+when setup is finished asking questions, and outputting progress, it will give a some info on how to check its working with the IP or URls that are now in use.

 also shows you where the new `nginx_allowlist.conf` file is. just in case you need to enter more in future (where you will need to issue command `nginx -s reload` after any edits)